Karma-vibhanga, Deeds and their Results

 Living in Wilderness

 What are the ten virtues of living in the wilderness?
 It is said: One avoids society.
 One associates with seclusion.
 One’s mind achieves concentration.
 One doesn’t have a lot of work to be done.
-One has mindfulness of the Buddha.
+One enters into mindfulness of the Buddhas.
 One doesn’t abandon bodily joy, happiness and satisfaction.
 One has no obstacles.
 One achieves concentration with agility in the spiritual life.
 Every word and syllable one recites is remembered.
-Just as one has heard, one knows every detail and meaning of things.
+Just as one has heard, one knows every detail and the meaning of things.

 Living on Alms food